evolvingstuff/vdw2/content/posts/alternatives-if-not-swallow-pills-or-not-absorb-vitamin-d.md

 {
-  "title": "Alternatives if not swallow pills or not absorb vitamin D", "slug": "alternatives-if-not-swallow-pills-or-not-absorb-vitamin-d", "aliases": [
+    "title": "Alternatives if not swallow pills or not absorb vitamin D", "slug": "alternatives-if-not-swallow-pills-or-not-absorb-vitamin-d",
+    "aliases": [
         "/Alternatives+if+not+swallow+pills+or+not+absorb+vitamin+D",
         "/1392"
     ],
     "tiki_page_id": 1392,
     "date": "2011-02-08",
     "categories": [
         "Forms of Vitamin D"
+    ],
+    "tags": [
+        "Forms of Vitamin D",
+        "dosage",
+        "vitamin d"
     ]
 }